Tom Watt, Talent Acquisition Partner at Ampion, believes that speaking to referees gives us an in-depth insight into the prospective employee.

-Here, Tom shares his wisdom on some of the common mistakes hiring managers make, and what type of questions you should be asking.
+Here, Tom shares his wisdom on some of the common mistakes hiring managers make when checking employment references, and what type of questions you should be asking.

 - Failing to prepare before the call: Do you know the referee’s name, their title, their relationship to your candidate, and all the other pertinent details?

-- Interrupting: Let the referee speak freely, even if you think some of what they are saying is irrelevant.
+- Interrupting: Let the referee speak freely.
 As soon as you cut them off, they’ll be less willing to speak openly.

 - Cold calling: Make sure the referees know you will be contacting them.
 If you want to speak to anyone else, the candidate must make that connection first.

-Then there’s asking the right questions.
-Tom says it’s easy to fall into the trap of asking close-ended questions that deliver little to no value.
-“The wrong questions get the wrong answers, so close-ended questions give you closed answers.
+It’s easy to fall into the trap of asking closed questions that deliver little to no value.

-By asking open-ended questions instead, you can ‘lead’ the referee in a certain direction and then allow them to answer candidly.
-With the right approach, they may even diverge into other topics that provide relevant, insightful information you hadn’t even planned for.
+By asking open-ended questions, you can lead the referee in a certain direction and allow them to answer candidly.
+With the right approach, they may even diverge into other topics that provide relevant, insightful information you hadn’t planned for.

 - How well did the candidate work in their team?
 Tell me about the team, what the candidate